Microsoft brings Xbox One voice control to Amazon Echo speakers and Windows 10 PCs

 The Xbox skill will first be made available to a select group of Xbox Insiders in the United States.

-Cortana was first introduced for Xbox One users in 2016 in headset or Kinect sensor to respond to voice commands after hearing the “Hey Cortana” wake phrase.
+Cortana was first introduced for Xbox One users in 2016, where headsets or Kinect sensors respond to voice commands after hearing the “Hey Cortana” wake phrase.

 The Xbox skill will be able to do a range of things similar to what Cortana on an Xbox One is able to do today, such as turn a console on and off, or open apps or video games with commands like “Alexa, play Rocket League.”
 You can also play movies with commands like “Hey Cortana, tell Xbox to open Netflix,” record Mixer gameplay, or take screenshots.